Apoc70/RemovePrivateFlag/README.md

 Search through the mailbox, if -noconfirmation is set to true all items will be altered without confirmation.

 # Parameters
-not optiional: -mailbox user@domain.com
+* not optional: -mailbox user@domain.com
-optional: -logonly true
+* optional: -logonly true
-optional: -foldername "Inbox"
+* optional: -foldername "Inbox"
-optional: -noconfirmation true
+* optional: -noconfirmation true

 ## License